developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/configreference/index.md

 Permits a default meta tag to be specified so that a tag required by the application need not be present on every HTML page.
 Set a default tag by specifying the tag’s module followed by the tilde character ( ~ ) and the properties of the module to set as described in the EMML 1.1 specification.
 If the meta tag is present in both the configuration and a loaded page, the page takes priority.
 Only persistent tags can be set logically in the configuration.
 Tag persistence is covered in the "additional information" section in the help file.
 Meta tag properties and their possible values are explained in the corresponding API.

 ##### `IMPORTANT:` On TC83, MC93, CC600, CC6000 or PS20 devices:
-Maintain backward compatibility of scanner metatags by adding the following line to the `Config.xml` file on those devices:
+Maintain backward compatibility of scanner meta tags by adding the following line to the `Config.xml` file on those devices:

 	:::xml
 	<MetaTag value="Scanner~enumerate;enabled:SCN2"/>